-The NBN also has an important global role as it is the UK node for GBIF, the Global Biodiversity Information Facility.
+The NBN Trust also has an important global role as it is the UK node for GBIF, the Global Biodiversity Information Facility.

-GBIF facilitates the sharing of biodiversity data and information on a global scale, similar to the work of the NBN within the UK.
+GBIF facilitates the sharing of biodiversity data and information on a global scale, similar to the work of the NBN Trust within the UK.

 The Global Biodiversity Information Facility (GBIF) arose from a recommendation in 1999 by the Biodiversity Informatics Subgroup of the Megascience Forum, set up by the Organization for Economic Cooperation and Development (OECD).
 The panel’s report concluded: “An international mechanism is needed to make biodiversity data and information accessible worldwide.”
 It argued that such a mechanism would produce many economic and social benefits, enabling sustainable development through provision of sound scientific information.